edsu/inkdroid.org/_posts/2016-01-28-api-studies.md

 > published in the past 7 days.

 Like most people who work with the Twitter API I've known about the 7 day limit for some time.
-What poppoed out at me (and what I emphasized in the quote) was the use of the word *sampling* ... which indicated to me that not all tweets in that time period are being searched.
+What popped out at me (and what I emphasized in the quote) was the use of the word *sampling* ... which indicated to me that not all tweets in that time period are being searched.
 Of course this raises questions about what sort of sample is being employed, and recalls research into the bias present